varya/varya.github.com/src/documents/posts/sc5-style-guide-next-level/index_en.html.md

 }
 ```

-## Tunable initialization for JavaScript
+## Adjustable initialization for JavaScript

-Usually, different components need to be initialized in different ways.
+Usually, different components need to be initialized in differently.
 Also, they may require some fake data.
 You can
-run different Javascript functions on different component containers to get this result.
+run various Javascript functions on separate component containers to get this result.

 ```
 var TabsInit = require('src/components/tabs/tabs.init.js')